InfOmics/GRAFIMO/README.md

 ```
 docker run -i grafimo grafimo -h
 ```
-If the help is correctly displayed, the  the image has been correctly built.
+If the help is correctly displayed, then the image has been correctly built.

 ## Usage

-For hands-on tutorials on how to use GRAFIMO check out our [tutorials](https://github.com/pinellolab/GRAFIMO/tree/master/tutorials).
+For hands-on tutorials on how to use GRAFIMO check out our [tutorials](https://github.com/InfOmics/GRAFIMO/tree/master/tutorials).

-For further details on GRAFIMO usage refer to our [Wiki](https://github.com/pinellolab/GRAFIMO/wiki).
+For further details on GRAFIMO usage refer to our [Wiki](https://github.com/InfOmics/GRAFIMO/wiki).

 ### Searching potential motif occurrences with GRAFIMO